fxboxed/eugo/content/france/specials/families/_index.md

 There are also plenty of museums, parks, and gardens to explore.

-It's a great place to experience [vibrant city life](https://www.tripadvisor.com/HotelsList-France-Family-Resorts-zfp2707713.html) in the South of France.

 > The South of France is more than just a pretty place; it's an experience.